Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 ### Coupling in Indirect Communication

-- **Space Uncoupling:** Senders and receivers do not need to know each other's identities.
+- **Space Uncoupling:** entities do not need to know each other's identities.
-- **Time Uncoupling:** Senders and receivers do not need to exist simultaneously, which is particularly beneficial in dynamic environments where components frequently change.
+- **Time Uncoupling:** entities do not need to exist simultaneously, useful when components change

 ### Publish-Subscribe Systems